nealcaren/WhenAfricaAwakesPG/06-New_Race_Consciousness.md

 afforded by the Republican Party; but the Episcopal Church, the Urban League, or the U. S. Government would serve as well.
-Today the white world is vaguely, but disquietingly, aware that Negroes are awake, different and perplexingly uncertain.
+Today the white world is vaguely, but disquietingly, aware that Negroes are awake; different, and perplexingly uncertain.
 Yet the white world by which they are surrounded retains its traditional method of interpreting the mass by the Negro nearest to themselves